City council opposes realization of Eeneind-West distribution centers in Nuenen

 Effective date of authorization

-What does this mean now?
-If the Nuenen Municipal Board grants the permit to build the three large-scale distribution centers, it will take effect after six weeks.
+What does this mean next?
+So the College of the Municipality of Nuenen has officially announced that it is granting an environmental permit for the construction of the three large-scale distribution centers, then it will take effect after six weeks.
 But this does not yet mean that the permit is final.
 As a result of an appeal or appeal, the decision may still change.
 As previously written, it could take years to complete the procedures.

 During that time, however, the permit may be used and the promoter may start construction of the distribution centers at his own risk.
 Indeed, until it is finally determined that the permit will remain in place, the permit may still be reversed and construction halted.